KraKEn-bit/Cryptography/Ciphers/XOR + ONE TIME PAD (OTP).md

 Ans:

 The answer is simple.
-If we go through the [Bitwise Operation](https://github.com/KraKEnbit/Cryptography/blob/main/Ciphers/Bitwise_Operations.md) Article thoroughly and try to find the answer by yourselve you'll understand the concept more crystal clearly.
+If you go through the [Bitwise Operation](https://github.com/KraKEnbit/Cryptography/blob/main/Ciphers/Bitwise_Operations.md) Article thoroughly and try to find the answer by yourselve you'll understand the concept more crystal clearly.

 But Tension not.
 I am here to remove your hesitance and problems. :
 This is actually all about probability in truth tables when inputs are random.
 Let’s break it down clearly: